Hundreds of Montgomery County parents protest mandatory lessons on gender and LGBTQ issues

 “It should be the parents’ right,” said Mark Haile, the father of three MCPS students.
 “Parents should discuss with their kids to decide what they learn.”

 A Maryland law allows parents to opt their kids out of sex education.
-Many parents say MCPS is violating that law along with families’ First Amendment freedoms.
+Many parents say they should also be able to opt their children out of lessons that involve supplemental texts on LGBTQ+ issues.
+They say MCPS is violating their First Amendment freedoms.

 “We are religious; we have rights as Americans,” said Adon Gedie, mother of a kindergartener.
 “Our kids have right to raise as a kid.
 They are not big enough to accept everything.”